-While I make it no secret that I prefer the more full-bodied ales and stouts with an ABV that would make even me blush sometimes, I have to acknowledge that there is plenty of room for some of the lighter beers of the world.
+While there is no secret for preference for the more full-bodied ales and stouts with an exciting ABV, there is plenty of room for some of the lighter beers of the world.

 Lager is one of the most popular ones, but this style can be too bland for people who would rather prefer the dry, intense flavor of a pilsner.